Kumara2mahe/Dev-Prompts/README.md

 - **Search Prompts by Specific Tag**: Allow users to search for prompts based on specific tags, making it easier to find prompts related to specific topics.

-- **Google Authentication using NextAuth**: Enable secure Google authentication using NextAuth, ensuring a streamlined and trustworthy login experience.
+- **OAuth Authentication using NextAuth**: Enable secure OAuth authentication using NextAuth with Google & Github accounts, ensuring a streamlined and trustworthy login experience.

 - **Responsive Website**: Develop a fully responsive website to ensure optimal user experience across various devices, from desktops to smartphones